-\ All 22 athletics programs at Notre Dame exceeded the NCAA's new academic performance standard introduced in 2005, with 13 Irish teams scoring a perfect 1,000 $\dots$ the Academic Progress Rate (APR) uses a series of formulas related to student-athlete retention and eligibility ...
-Notre Dame registered an overall APR of 979 and had the thirdhighest percentage of teams with perfect scores (the national average APR for Division I-A institutions was 944) ... the APRs would be substantially higher if Notre Dame certified eligibility using the NCAA process rather than its own, more stringent, standard that certifies academic records on a semester-by-semester basis ... if Notre Dame certified student-athletes at mid-year using only the sixhour requirement, its overall APR would increase to better
+All 22 athletics programs at Notre Dame exceeded the NCAA's new academic performance standard introduced in 2005, with 13 Irish teams scoring a perfect 1,000 ... the Academic Progress Rate (APR) uses a series of formulas related to student-athlete retention and eligibility ...
+Notre Dame registered an overall APR of 979 and had the thirdhighest percentage of teams with perfect scores (the national average APR for Division I-A institutions was 944) ... the APRs would be substantially higher if Notre Dame certified eligibility using the NCAA process rather than its own, more stringent, standard that certifies academic certified student-athletes at mid-year using only the sixhour requirement, its overall APR would increase to better than 990.